 If the iCloud is not syncing with Outlook, open the iCloud control panel and sign out, then sign back in.
 If you are asked if you want to backup the calendar and contacts locally, choose No. This in only needed if you are going to stop using the iCloud.

 If none of the above works, verify the iCloud addin is enabled in File, Options, Addins.
 Signing in and out of the iCloud should enable the addin, but there could be something else preventing it from loading.

-If you need to keep enabling the addin, see Always Load an Outlook Addin for the registry keys needed to force it to always load.
+If you need to keep enabling the addin, see iCloud Doesn't Sync for the registry keys needed to force it to always load.